 What if I own another Home?
 No Problem.
 If you own a home you may still take advantage of all Teacher Next Door programs and benefits except for the HUD Good Neighbor Program, which prohibits you from owning any property for 3 years prior to placing a bid.
 Top

 What will my interest rate be?
 Since Teacher Next Door is not a lender, we do not set interest rates.
-However, the national average rates are posted daily on our home page.
-Our preferred lenders have agreed to provide you with the lowest possible rate for your loan based upon your individual loan application and loan program.
+Our preferred lenders have agreed to provide you with an extremely competitive rate for your loan based upon your individual loan application and loan program.
 Your interest rate will be adjusted by the Federal underwriting guidelines based upon risk factors, as well as compensating factors.
 Top

 What is a risk factor?
 As with insurance, underwriter guidelines contain upward adjustments to the interest rate based upon risk factors.
 These may include: low credit score, high loan-to-value, first time home buyer, no rental history, short time on the job, etc. Top

 What is a compensation factor?
 Whenever possible, underwriters use compensation factors to counter other risk factors to help keep the rate low.
 These may include, high credit score, long time on the job, recent college grad, good rental history, large down payment, etc. Top